Ever wondered why nitro cold brew looks like a stout, tastes naturally sweet, and kicks harder than your average iced coffee?

 Here's a six-step process that will get you drinking homemade nitro in no time:

 1. Grind the coffee beans to a medium-coarse consistency.
-If you purchase your coffee from a coffee shop, tell the barista the beans are for making a cold brew.
+If you purchase your coffee from a coffee shop, inform the barista that the beans are intended for making a cold brew.

 2. Combine ⅓ cups (78.86 ml) of ground coffee with 1½ cups (354.88 ml) of cold or room-temperature water in an airtight container.
-If the container is not airtight, the coffee will oxidize and create an unpleasant flavor.
+If the container is not airtight, the coffee will oxidize, creating an unpleasant flavor.

 3. Allow the mixture to steep.
-The water and coffee should sit at room temperature for 12 hours or be refrigerated for up to 24 hours.
+The water and coffee should be stored at room temperature for 12 hours or refrigerated for up to 24 hours.

 4. Strain the coffee using a fine-mesh strainer lined with cheesecloth, a nut milk bag, or a paper coffee filter.
 You can mix your cold-brew coffee concentrate with water (a 1:1 ratio is typical, but feel free to experiment).
 You may keep your cold brew in the jar for up to ten days.

-6. Charge the cold brew with a nitrous oxide cartridge.
+6. Charge the cold brew with a nitrogen cartridge.
 Shake the drink roughly 10 times and let it sit until the container feels cold to the touch.

 7. Pour into a glass slowly, and enjoy!
-If you go too quickly, the nitro cold brew might look like the photo below for a bit.
+If you go too quickly, the nitro cold brew may resemble the photo below for a moment.
 Wait for a bit and pour in more cold brew to fill the glass:

 Tip: This step-by-step guide will help you learn more about the best way to make cold brew coffee at home.